rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

 ### `iso.label`

 The label of the ISO filesystem.
 Defaults to `COS_LIVE`.
-Note this value is tied with the bootloader and kernel paramters to identify the root device.
+Note this value is tied with the bootloader and kernel parameters to identify the root device.

 ### `repositories`